(Tinea Infection; Dermatophyte Infection)

 - Wear sandals in locker room areas.

-- Avoid scratching during infection, to prevent ringworm from spreading to other areas.
+- Avoid scratching during infection.
+This will prevent ringworm from spreading to other areas.

 - Wear clothing that minimizes sweating and moisture build-up.